Subscribe for updates

 Boeing, Chrysler, Nordstrom, ARAMARK, Microsoft, Michigan State University, and the University of Southern California are a few of the clients that have engaged Myers.

-Sauer has taught courses in leadership, strategy, negotiations, and organizational behavior at both the undergraduate and graduate levels.
+Sauer's teaching experience includes courses in leadership, strategy, negotiations, and organizational behavior at both the undergraduate and graduate levels.
 He also has extensive experience leading executive education workshops and seminars in negotiations, teamwork, and leadership effectiveness for a number of major corporations.

 Program director, AMI, and vice president for budget and planning, Cornell University